restfulapi/api-strategy/README.md

 This does not mean to imply that REST is a replacement for WS-* Web Services.
 WS-* standards address a number of areas that are not well suited for REST - such as advanced partial-message encryption, digital signing, asynchronous and reliable messaging, orchestration, etc. While REST APIs can be constructed to address many of these areas (recall section [REST Design Patterns](#restdesignpatterns) above), doing may incur additional complexity akin to using these WS-* standards.

-#####Other RPC
+##### Other RPC

 While socket-oriented integration has had a reduced role since the emergence of the web, the recent 'Web Sockets' standard will be very important for developing rich 'real time' applications.
 Web Sockets enable a full duplex, bi-directional channel between the browser and the server and may be used to greatly improve the interactivity of a web application.
-While tools like Node.js greatly simplify socket programming, architects are expected to justify communication over sockets versus over HTTP.
+While tools like Node.js greatly simplify socket programming, architects are expected to justify communication over sockets versus using HTTP requests.

 Architects are cautioned not to allow the use of Web Sockets to diminish the focus on developing RESTful/hypermedia APIs.
 Web Sockets must be used to enable higher interactivity but not be used as a substitute for RESTful APIs.
 (Note: There is work being performed within the community to codify the use of REST principles over Web Sockets.)

-####Asynchronous Messaging
+#### Asynchronous Messaging

 Asynchronous messaging provides a number of benefits and may augment the use of RESTful/hypermedia APIs.
 Asynchronous messaging provides: